How to run a Coaching Reflection Session

 How do you bounce around ideas among peers?

 Being in a leadership (coaches, scrum masters, product leaders, people leaders) role can be a lonely place.
 Often, you can end up supporting others from a vacuum without support for yourself.
-Doing your best, but lacking the heads-up time to validate your approaches or solutions and see the bigger picture.
+You do your best, but lack the heads-up time to validate your approaches or solutions and see the bigger picture.